lisa-fehr/sites/README.md

 *Pending Goals:*
 - set up a queue for the image and twitter handlers
-- require thujohn/twitter in warfehr package vs main laravel project
-- move Validation to its own file
 - try vendor:publish for the package config file
 - set up HTML::link or similar
 - store images somewhere else
-- error handling on event handlers
+- error handling on event handlers (1 done, 2 left)
 - bigger oled screen
 - make a published package